Stumpwiz/cclerk/README.md

 - [License](#license)

 ## Features
-- Feature 1
+- Welcome Letters Generation and Management
-- Feature 2
+- Management of the Database That Supports Committee Rosters
-- Feature 3
+- Generation of Rosters, Vacancy Report, and Expiring Terms Report

 ## Getting Started
 Instructions to get started with the application.